-Geography is an incredibly useful subject as the wide range of skills you gain can be transferred to almost every job sector, and geographers are highly sought after by higher education institutions.
+Geography is an incredibly useful subject as the wide range of skills you gain can be transferred to almost every job sector, and geographers are sought after higher education highly bv institutions.
 While studying GCSE and A Level geography pupils gain valuable experience in teamwork , data analysis, issue evaluation, justification, and conducting research in the field.
 The wide variety of Tier 3 vocabulary and knowledge gained can also be applied to other courses such as Accounting, Biology, Business Studies, Chemistry, Environmental Studies, Geology, Mathematics and Physics.